 You don’t want to be a victim of whatever feelings happen to enter your body.

 Life is constantly changing.
 So, to live your best life, and not be thrown into a tail spin with ever-changing conditions and situations, you need positive thinking exercises that ground you.

 Positive thinking includes seeing the good in human nature.
 Positive statements and reminders of this will help you, so you’re not discouraged by the bad mood of a friend, or when negative things are happening around you.

 When you’re angry, remember that there are no negative emotions.
 If someone suggests to you that you have negative emotions, they’re wrong!

 Negative feelings are the same way.
 All of your feelings are valid.
 All of them.
 As you do your exercises for positive thinking regularly, you will honor your emotions.

-Negative thoughts are the culprit, not so called negative emotions.
+Negative thoughts are the culprit, not so-called negative emotions.